PortPy-Project/PortPy/README.md

 with clinical plans used in patient treatment.
 To address this limitation, we are integrating PortPy with commercial treatment planning systems (TPSs).
 PortPy is already compatible with the Varian Eclipse TPS, and we plan to expand compatibility to additional TPSs in the future.
-It's crucial to note that PortPy can be used independently of any TPS, but accessing a TPS is essential for final evaluation within the TPS (see left figure above).
+It's crucial to note that PortPy can be used independently of any TPS, but accessing a TPS is essential for final evaluation within the TPS (see above figure).
 <p align="center">
   <img src="./images/PortPy-Figure-2.png" width="40%" height="40%">
 <p>
-Right figure above highlights the inspiration for developing PortPy, drawing on successful open-source practices from the AI and computer science communities.
+Above figure highlights the inspiration for developing PortPy, drawing on successful open-source practices from the AI and computer science communities.
 Tools like PyTorch and TensorFlow, along with benchmark datasets such as ImageNet and algorithms like AlexNet, have transformed AI and data science.
 Our aim is to emulate this success, providing researchers with comprehensive resources (PortPy integration with commercial TPS